pvhung1211/docker-learn/Docker.md

 ### Packaging:

 dsds
-- It lets you package your application and everything it needs (code, libraries, dependencies) into one standardized unit called a "[[Container]]"
+- It lets you package your application and everything it needs (code, libraries, dependencies) into one standardized unit called a "[[Container hehe]]"
 - Think of it like a complete box with everything your app needs to run

 ### Portability: